List of Suits characters: Travis Tanner

 Travis Tanner, played by Eric Close, is a rival lawyer of Harvey's.
 He is introduced in the season-one episode "Undefeated" as a senior partner at Clyde McPhee, a firm in Boston.
 He received both his undergraduate and law degrees from Yale, with honors in both.
 He was a junior tennis champion and played at Yale as well.
 Before he met Harvey, Tanner had never lost a case.
 It is shown that he is willing to break the law to win, and he believes that Harvey is the same way.
 In his first case against Harvey, Tanner is initially successful (Harvey admits to Mike, "he [Tanner] has been a step ahead of me this entire time") but Harvey soon makes a comeback.
 He obtains an electronic wiretap recording (from his private investigator) of Tanner admitting to witness tampering with Harvey's plaintiffs in the case; since the wiretap was placed without a warrant, the recording is inadmissible as evidence for the case in court unless the person submitting it claims to have no knowledge of its origin.
-Harvey bluffs, threatening to submit an affidavit to this regard; if he had followed through on this ultimatum, Harvey would've been authorizing the submittal to court of a sworn document making a perjurious claim, regardless of its simultaneously proving Tanner's guilt.
+Harvey bluffs, threatening to submit an affidavit to this regard; if he had followed through on this ultimatum, Harvey would have been authorizing the submittal to court of a sworn document making a perjurious claim, regardless of its simultaneously proving Tanner's guilt.
 Tanner notes this to Harvey, but nevertheless backs down under threat of Harvey's evidence against him and accepts the terms, signing the settlement agreement; once Tanner does this, it leaves Harvey with no need to actually submit the affidavit.

 At the beginning of season 2 he returns to the show as a senior partner at Smith Devane, a firm in New York, accusing Harvey of burying evidence in the season two episode "Discovery".
 He is determined to have Harvey disbarred and insists that it be included in the settlement.
 He eviscerates Harvey while deposing him, to the point where Harvey punches Tanner in the face.
 However, Daniel Hardman is able to blackmail him into dropping Harvey's disbarment from the agreement.
 The episode "High Noon" reveals that Hardman created the memo and told Tanner that the memo was fake, forcing him to drop the suit.
 Though Tanner privately implies this to Harvey, he refuses to testify in court to this regard.